Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

-Austin Reaves and his Los Angeles Lakers teammates take the court versus the Golden State Warriors in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+Austin Reaves and the rest of the Los Angeles Lakers face the Golden State Warriors in the NBA Playoffs on Monday, at 10:00 PM ET.

-In this piece we'll examine Reaves' stats and trends, helping you with your prop bets.
+Below, we look at Reaves' stats and trends to help you find the best prop bets.

 Austin Reaves Prop Bets vs. the Warriors